MisterBeardy/saintcalendar/docs/mockup/sticker.md

 To simplify the sticker-related navigation and consolidate functionality, the following updates are required in the sidebar navigation component ([`components/layout/sidebar-navigation.tsx`](components/layout/sidebar-navigation.tsx)) and any related routing logic in [`app/layout.tsx`](app/layout.tsx) or Next.js routing files:

-- **Rename "Favorites" to "Templates"**: In the Stickers menu dropdown or subsection, change the label from "Favorites" to "Templates".
+- **Rename "Favorites" to "Templates"**: In the Sticker Box menu dropdown or subsection, change the label from "Favorites" to "Templates".
 This reflects the new focus on sticker size templates rather than user-saved favorites.

-- **Remove "Search" Menu Item**: Eliminate the separate "Search" item from the Stickers menu.
+- **Remove "Search" Menu Item**: Eliminate the separate "Search" item from the Sticker Box menu.
 Search functionality will be merged into the Gallery page, avoiding redundant navigation.

 - **Add/Ensure Routing Links to Gallery and Templates**:
   - **Gallery**: Route to `/stickers/gallery` (or equivalent dynamic route).
 This page will display a grid of stickers fetched from the database via the existing API endpoint ([`app/api/stickers/route.ts`](app/api/stickers/route.ts)).
-Include a link in the Stickers menu labeled "Gallery".
+Include a link in the Sticker Box menu labeled "Gallery".
   - **Templates**: Route to `/stickers/templates`.
 This page will be static or semi-dynamic, listing predefined sticker sizes with external links.
-Add a link in the Stickers menu labeled "Templates".
+Add a link in the Sticker Box menu labeled "Templates".

 - **Updated Menu Structure (ASCII Art Representation)**:
   ```
-  Stickers (Main Menu Item)
+  Sticker Box (Main Menu Item)
   ├── Gallery (Link to /stickers/gallery)
   └── Templates (Link to /stickers/templates)
   ```